-An A Level in a modern foreign language could lead to a four-year degree course in MFL at university, with a year abroad in a Spanish speaking country.
+An A Level in a modern foreign language consists of a four-year degree course in MFL at university, with a year abroad in a French/Spanish speaking country.
 Employees with a second language earn between 5-20% more than their colleagues.

-Contact information: Ms. Rachel Moorat Rachel.mooorat@wyeschool.org.uk
+Contact information: Nadine Savage - Nadine.savage@wyeschool.org.uk